aiphiai/agent-builder-auto/readme.md

   * **Typewriter effect not working:** Inspect browser console for JavaScript errors.
 Ensure MathJax scripts are correctly loaded and `escaped_text` is properly formatted.
   * **Temporary audio files not deleting:** There's a cleanup loop at the end of `main.py` and a "Clear" button that attempts to delete files.
 If issues persist, check OS permissions on the temporary directory.

-This comprehensive documentation should serve as a solid foundation for any developer working with or extending the IIT JEE Tutor application.